rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 Content-Type: text/html
 ```

-This error is because of the router is serving routes defined with the routeSelector "type: public".
+This error occurs because the router is only serving routes defined with the routeSelector "type: public".

 If we apply the labels to the route of our app: